-- in service-learning and other co-curricular activities during her/his First Year at Madonna University and submitted an activity summary to the Associate Dean for Advising and First-Year Experience. - Franciscan Spirit Award; to a Catholic student in good academic standing who renders outstanding leadership and service in Campus Ministry or other campus service organizations.
+•Franciscan Spirit Award: to a Catholic student in good academic condition who renders outstanding leadership and service in Campus Ministry or other campus service organizations.
 Awarded by recommendation of a Vice President, faculty member, or staff member aware of student's service activities.